Cancer and Wound Healing – The Connection

 First, let’s keep in mind that a cancerous tumor is not just a big ball of cells that don’t do anything.
 Experts emphasize that they are almost like a “miniature organ.”
 This means that these tumors will “create and co-opt” their own blood supply.
 A good question to ask is, how are these tumors going to create their own blood supply?

 According to the study, cancer tumors “steal” the body’s wound healing process.

-You see, the endothelial cells – cells that line the blood vessels – have specific processes in them.
+You see, the endothelial cells – cells that line the blood vessels – have specific functions in tissure repair.
 Our body uses these processes to heal injuries, repair tissues, and surprisingly, make new blood vessels.